It refers to a group of soft tissue tumors that have specific characteristics in common.

-In the United Kingdom, approximately 20% of people over 65 suffer from some type of disease.
+In the United Kingdom, approximately 20% of people over 65 suffer from some disease.
 It is named after Guillaume Dupuytren, who first described the underlying mechanism in 1833.

-Typically, Dupuytren’s contracture first presents as a thickening or nodule in the palm, which can initially be with or without pain.
+Typically, Dupuytren’s contracture first presents as a thickening or nodule in the palm, initially with or without pain.

 Later in the disease process, there is painless further loss of range of motion of the affected fingers.

-Generally, the cords or contractures are painless, but, rarely, tenosynovitis can occur and produce pain.
-The most common finger that will be affected is the ring finger; The thumb and index finger are affected much less frequently.
+Generally, the cords or contractures are painless, but rarely, tenosynovitis can occur and produce pain.
+The most common finger affected is the ring finger; The thumb and index finger are affected much less frequently.

 The disease begins in the palm and moves to the fingers, with the metacarpophalangeal joints affected before the proximal interphalangeal joints.

-Desmoid fibromatosis of the head and neck is a serious condition due to local aggression, specific anatomical patterns and the high relapse rate.
-For children, surgery is particularly difficult, given the potential for growth disorders.
+Desmoid fibromatosis of the head and neck is a severe condition due to local aggression, specific anatomical patterns, and the high relapse rate.
+For children, surgery is complicated, given the potential for growth disorders.

-Treatment includes immediate radical excision with a wide margin and / or radiation.
-Despite its infiltrative and aggressive local behavior, mortality is minimal or non-existent for peripheral tumors.
+Treatment includes immediate radical excision with a wide margin and radiation.
+Despite its infiltrative and aggressive local behavior, peripheral tumors’ mortality is minimal or non-existent.

-In intra-abdominal fibromatosis associated with familial adenomatous polyposis (FAP), surgery is avoided if possible due to the high rates of recurrence within the abdomen that lead to significant morbidity and mortality.
+In intra-abdominal fibromatosis associated with familial adenomatous polyposis (FAP), surgery is avoided due to the high rates of recurrence within the abdomen that lead to significant morbidity and mortality.